 When close friends recently invited us to spend a few days with them in Ireland where one of them grew up, I gently nudged my husband until he agreed to go.
 The two of us have stayed with friends in exotic places many times over the years, and we know how much fun it is to stay with natives.
 It’s a unique experience and a sure-fire way to get to know the destination on a truly intimate way, directly through the eyes of a local.
 We broke up our trip up into a stay with them and a bit of sightseeing en route, to give our kids a taste of the country and to soak up the Irish spirit.

 The verdict?
-Ireland is a lovely country for traveling families.
+Ireland is a lovely country for an Irish Family Vacation.
 Great people, great food, easy to travel around.
 My children’s’ eyes were wide open as we discovered new places and they showed more interest in our travels than ever before.
 It was quite thrilling as they’ve been traveling since they were wee small (yes, I would like to inherit that beautiful Irish accent).

 We flew directly into Shannon via Aer Lingus, which was a relatively easy flight from JFK.
 So easy, however, that none of us slept.
 So when we arrived, we phoned up the staff at the Fitzgeralds Woodlands House Hotel to see if we could get our room earlier, and they were kind enough to give us a room to rest our heads for the morning.
 I honestly don’t think we would have made it through the day without that rest, and I loved how easy-going the staff was about it.